Vivian Stanshall: Rawlinson End

 Stanshall had developed what many consider to be his seminal work, Rawlinson End, as a spoken word performance piece during the first few years of the 1970s, recording an early version as part of The Bonzo Dog Band's reunion project Let's Make Up And Be Friendly.
 Beginning in 1975, he expanded upon the concept as an episodic surrealist radio serial for BBC Radio 1's John Peel slot, elaborating further upon the weird and wonderful adventures of the inebriated and blimpish Sir Henry Rawlinson, his wife, the distanced and ethereal Florrie, his "unusual" brother Hubert, loyal manservant Old Scrotum 'the wrinkled retainer', the rambling and unhygienic cook Mrs E.; and many other inhabitants of the crumbling Rawlinson End and its environs.
 Stanshall had been playing around with the Rawlinson characters for some time, and they were first referred to on the Bonzos' 1967 number, "The Intro and the Outro": 'Great to hear the Rawlinsons on trombone.'

-In 1978, Stanshall released an album, Sir Henry at Rawlinson End, which reworked some material from the Peel sessions.
-This in turn was adapted into a film version in 1980, which was produced in a sepia-tinted black and white.
+In 1978, Stanshall released an album, Sir Henry at Rawlinson End, that reworked some material from the Peel sessions.
+This in turn was adapted into a film version in 1980, which was produced in a sepia-tinted black-and-white.
 It starred Trevor Howard as Sir Henry, and Stanshall as Hubert.
 Some of the film's music was provided in collaboration with Stanshall's friend Steve Winwood.
 A book of the same title – by Stanshall, illustrated with stills from the film – was published by Eel Pie Publishing in 1980.
 Nominally a film novelisation, it was distilled from the various versions and included considerable material that did not make it to the film.
 A projected second book, The Eating at Rawlinson End, was never completed.